Learning Boltzmann Generators via Constrained Mass Transport: Experimental setup

-\paragraph{Ramachandran Torus Wasserstein-2 (Ram $\boldsymbol{\mathbb{T}}$-$\boldsymbol{\mathcal{W}_2}$).} We further report the Ram $\boldsymbol{\mathbb{T}}$-$\boldsymbol{\mathcal{W}_2}$ metric, also used by \citet{tan2025scalable}.
+\paragraph{TICA KL} Similarly to the Ramachandran KL, we also computed the TICA KL on the TICA histograms, using the range from the test dataset to define the domain.

+\paragraph{Wasserstein distance} We report several Wasserstein-2 distances for evaluation: on the Ramachandran plots (Ram $\boldsymbol{\mathbb{T}}$-${\mathcal{W}_2}$), on the ground-truth energies of the predicted samples (${\mathcal{E}}$-${\mathcal{W}_2}$), and on the TICA vectors (${\mathrm{TICA}}$-${\mathcal{W}_2}$).
+Details on the Wasserstein metric and its implementation can be found in \citet{tan2025scalable}.
 Loosely speaking, the Wasserstein-2 distance quantifies how much probability mass must be transported to transform one distribution into another.
 We apply it to the periodic dihedral angle pairs forming the Ramachandran plots by defining the distance on the resulting torus, thus respecting the periodicity of the angles.
 For details, see \citet{tan2025scalable} (App.
 E.1).
-For computational reasons, we also only used $10^4$ samples, which likely reduces sensitivity to mode collapse in the high-energy meta-stable regions.
+For computational reasons, we also only used $10^4$ samples, as the Wasserstein distance does not scale well to substantially larger sample sizes, which limits sensitivity to mode collapse in high-energy metastable regions.